adelphes/android-dev-ext/README.md

                 // mutually exclusive with "amStartArgs".
                 "launchActivity": ".MainActivity",

+                // Time in milliseconds to wait after launching an app before attempting to attach
+                // the debugger.
+Default: 1000ms
+                "postLaunchPause": 1000,

                 // Set to true to output debugging logs for diagnostics.
                 "trace": false
             }